Philippines deports U.S. Marine pardoned for murdering transgender woman

 Pemberton’s lawyer Rowena Flores said he “spent much time contemplating the many errors in his ways” and extended his sympathies to the Laude family.
-“He wishes he had the words to express the depth of his sorrow and regret,” she said.
+“He wishes he had the words to express the depth of his sorrow and regret,” she said, adding that the U.S. government paid for the return trip.

 Pemberton’s pardon and release was met with outrage from Laude’s family, human rights advocates, and the LGBTQ community.